openpnp/openpnp/Kinematic-Solutions.md

 # Capture Soft Limits

-For each axis, capture the lower and higher soft limit, i.e., the very extremes the controller axis is allowed to move (in case of a Z axis, not to be confused with the Save Z zone).
+For each axis, capture the lower and higher soft limit, i.e., the very extremes the controller axis is allowed to move.
 Jog to the low or high extreme respectively.
 If the axis has a limit switch, use a position close to it, but still safe not to accidentally trigger it, taking fast moves and machine vibration/flex into account.

+In case of a Z axis, do not confused the **Soft Limits** with the **Save Z Zone**.
+Instead you need to jog over the area of the machine, where you need to lower the nozzle(s) the most.
+This can be where the bottom camera is sunken into the machine table, or where the nozzle tips are changed or some other low point the nozzle needs to be able reach in operation.
+Then jog Z to the lowest allowed position: in case of shared Z axes (two nozzles moving up/down together) the low and high soft limits are determined by one or the other nozzle being lowered as low as admissible.

-Press Accept to capture the coordinate:
+When you are happy with the position, press Accept to capture the axis coordinate:

 ![Capture Soft Limit](https://user-images.githubusercontent.com/9963310/129459436-55511299-6a66-4d49-91e5-2a7d56d2c294.png)